 Jeremy Clarke-WilliamsSenior Principal Lawyer, Commercial Litigation, Media Libel & Defamation

-Jeremy is a Senior Principal Lawyer, for Commercial Litigation, Media Libel & Defamation.
+Jeremy is a Senior Principal Lawyer, Media Libel & Privacy.
 He joined Slater & Gordon Lawyers in 1986 and has been a Principal Lawyer since 1989.
 He specialises in defamation, misuse of private information, media litigation, and reputation management.

 Acts for the members, officials and head offices of Trade Unions, Membership Organisations, Staff Associations and the Police Federation and for private individuals.
 He advises both claimants and defendants.